microsoft/r-server-loan-credit-risk/data-scientist.md

 </div>
 <div class="sql">
 <p></p>
 This solution package shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the SQL Server machine.
-All these steps can be executed in an R IDE.
 <p></p>
 </div>